sshresthareach/react-toastify/README.md

 // Assuming the Toast Container is at bottom-right toast('Hi');

-// This toast will appear above the first toast because it's order is higher that default of 0. toast('I am first.', {
+// This toast will appear above the first toast because its order is higher that default of 0. toast('I am first.', {
   order: 1
 });

-// This toast will appear at the top because it's order is higher than all. toast('I am the new first.', {
+// This toast will appear at the top because its order is higher than all. toast('I am the new first.', {
   order: 2
 });